Abarim Publications' online Biblical Greek Dictionary

 Strictly speaking, our noun βιβλος (biblos) referred to the inner bark of the papyrus plant, from which paper was made.
 Paper was initially rather course and cloth-like, and was primarily used to wrap valuables in.
 Only when techniques were refined, paper became smooth enough to serve as a surface to write on, which means that at some point paper graduated from being disposable wrapping material to precious data storage material.

 Both the stories of Moses who was found among the reeds of the Nile, and the Israelites who crossed the Sea of Reeds obviously meditate on the strained relationship between wisdom and the popular book market.
-In modern times this same relationship has become depicted as the orphan girl among Tiffany's diamonds (most notably in Breakfast at Tiffany's and Annie; the name Tiffany comes from "theophany").
+In modern times this same relationship has become depicted as the orphan girl among Tiffany's diamonds (most notably in Breakfast at Tiffany's and Annie; the name Tiffany comes from "theophany", and Annie means My Grace, see 2 Corinthians 12:9 and the related name John).

 Where our noun βιβλος (biblos) comes from is not wholly clear, but an often cited explanation is that it was named after the town of Gebal, in Lebanon, where the Egyptians exported their paper to in order to access the vast Phoenician market.
 That's not unthinkable since our word "parchment," likewise, comes from the name Pergamum, a city in Mysia.